 Cons of the London Explorer Pass

 In order to get your money’s worth, you need to be smart about which attractions you visit.
-For the most part, the attractions under £10 aren’t going to make your pass worth it, unless you’ve done all of the most expensive attractions too.
+For the most part, the attractions under £10 aren’t going to make your pass worth it, unless you’ve paired them with some of the most expensive attractions too, and only with the 7-attraction pass.

-For attraction combos that do make the pass worth it, keep reading.
+For top attraction combos that do make the pass worth it, keep reading.

 Savings based on door price